 The University of Alberta also partnered with MacEwan University and NAIT for its third annual Earth Hour Race on March 25, 2017.
 This year, 28 teams (56 people) competed to see who could take home top prizes courtesy of Ernest’s, Pogo Carshare, MacEwan’s Sport and Wellness Centre and the University of Alberta’s Office of Sustainability.
 MacEwan University teams came in first and second, while a University of Alberta teams took third place.

 The Darkest Tower Challenge encouraged Lister residents to collectively modify their daily behaviours in order to help their tower achieve the largest decrease in electricity consumption.
 Kelsey was the winning tower.

-Earth Hour is a global movement organized by the World Wildlife Fund.
-Held on a Saturday in March annually, the event asks households and businesses to turn off their non-essential lights and appliances for one hour to raise awareness about climate change and the impacts it has on our planet.
+Earth Hour is a global movement organized by the World Wildlife Fund (WWF).
+It is held annually in late March and asks households and businesses to turn off their non-essential lights and other electrical appliances for one hour.

 Earth Hour is about more than just switching off lights for 60 minutes a year.
 It’s about focusing on the small actions that individuals can take to reduce their energy consumption and environmental footprint.
 Simple changes in lifestyle choices can make a big difference to your individual environmental impact.
 Earth Hour gives people the chance to talk about these lifestyle choices, and to work together to tackle the challenge of climate change.